The Complete Asian Cookbook

 by Charmaine Solomon

-Spices, imaginatively used, are the outstanding feature of Indian and Pakistani cookery-subtle or pungent, hot or mild, there is something to suit every palate.
-This is a completely revised and updated edition of Charmaine Solomon's influential and iconic The Complete Asian Cookbook.
+This new, updated edition of Charmaine Solomon's iconic The Complete Asian Cookbook honours the classic tome with a stunning contemporary design.
 Instantly heralded as a classic when it was first published in 1976, The Complete Asian Cookbook covers 800 classic and contemporary dishes from fifteen countries (India, Pakistan, Sri Lanka, Indonesia, Malaysia, Singapore, Burma, Thailand, Cambodia, Laos, Vietnam, The Philippines, China, Korea and Japan).
-Written with the home cook in mind, Charmaine's recipes are straightforward, simple to follow and work every time.
+Written with the home cook in mind, show more Charmaine's recipes are straightforward, simple to follow and work every time.
 Recipe and chapter introductions give valuable information about how local dishes are prepared and served, while the comprehensive glossary explains unfamiliar ingredients (which are steadily more commonplace in supermarkets today).
-The Complete Asian Cookbook is a book that belongs in the kitchens of every household.… (more)
+The Complete Asian Cookbook is a book that belongs in the kitchens of every household. show lessTags

 Down Australia way this has been the definitive general text since long before I started cooking.